wenfanwu/schism-toolbox/README.md

 ## Limitations (To-do List)

-* The toolbox can only be used for purely triangular grid so far, although SCHISM supports mixed triangular/quadrangular grids.
-* only for geographical grids so far.
-* primarily for the input files related to hydrological part so far, while the other modules such as CoSiNE, ICM are not fully supported.
-However, many interfaces have been reserved for additional modules.
+* This toolbox is primarily used for preparing input files related to hydrological part so far, while the other modules such as CoSiNE, ICM are not fully supported.
+However, many interfaces have been reserved for future extensions.
-* rivers can only be added as source points so far, although the river can also be added as boudary inflow in SCHISM.
+* Rivers can only be added as source points so far, although they can also be added as open boundary inflows in SCHISM.

 ## Copyright

 This toolbox is distributed under the Apache-2.0 license.
 It is free to use and no profit making is allowed.

-If you encounter any problems/bugs when using this toolbox, or if you have any suggestions, please contact [wwu@vims.edu](mailto:wwu@vims.edu).
+If you encountered any problems/bugs when using this toolbox, or if you have any suggestions, please contact [wwu@vims.edu](mailto:wwu@vims.edu).
 Any potential co-developers are highly welcome.